 Causes of Dengue

 - Dengue disease is a viral caused by the dengue virus.

-- Dengue is a viral disease caused by the dengue virus transmitted by the bite of the Aedes aegypti mosquito.
+- This virus is transmitted by the bite of the Aedes aegypti mosquito.

 - People infected with dengue must rest as much as possible, drink plenty of fluids, and take paracetamol to control fever and relieve pain.

 - It is important to note that about 1 in 20 people who get sick with dengue will develop severe dengue.

 FAQs about National Dengue Day

-- What is National Dengue Day?
+Q1.
+What is National Dengue Day?

 National Dengue Day, also called Dengue Prevention Day, is a day designated by the Ministry of Health and Family Welfare, Government of India, to spread awareness about the dengue disease and intensify preventive measures.